MAXIQUID/BeaverCity/README.md

 🤝 Contributing
-Your expertise can help shape "Project Terrific"!
+Your expertise can help shape "Beaver City"!
 Whether you've spotted a bug, have a feature in mind, or wish to submit a pull request – every contribution matters.

 🌐 Community and Support
 Our community is our strength.
-Connect with fellow developers, get assistance, and be the first to hear about the latest "Project Terrific" news on our Discord server.
+Connect with fellow developers, get assistance, and be the first to hear about the latest "Beaver City" news on our Discord server.

 Join our Discord server : https://discord.gg/fkzvNft7gp

 📜 License

-Project Terrific is proudly released under the GNU General Public License.
+Beaver City is proudly released under the GNU General Public License.
 You're free to redistribute and/or modify it in accordance with the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any subsequent version.

-Grateful for your interest in Project Terrific!
+Grateful for your interest in Beaver City!
 For any queries or issues, join our Discord community linked above.

-README inspired and adapted from the mercy-collective GitHub repository
+README inspired and adapted from the Project-Bit, and mercy-collective GitHub repository